department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/thailand-military-bases.md

 <div class="va-introtext">

 If you had regular security duty on the fenced-in perimeters of a U.S. military base in Thailand or Royal Thai Air Force Bases between January 9, 1962, and May 7, 1975, you may have had contact with Agent Orange.
-The U.S. military used this toxic chemical to clear trees and plants during the Vietnam War.
+The U.S. military used Agent Orange in Thailand and other locations to clear trees and plants during the Vietnam War.
 Find out if you can get disability compensation or benefits for illnesses believed to be caused by contact with Agent Orange.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 You may be able to get disability benefits if you have an illness believed to be caused by Agent Orange and you served perimeter duty in at least one of the places listed below.